The Tender Land: Productions

 The first UK production in just under twenty years was staged at Upstairs at the Gatehouse in August 2009, directed by Katherine Hare, conducted by Leigh Thompson and produced by Racky Plews for MadCow Theatre Company.

+In Spring 2000, The City of London Sinfonia led by Richard Hickox presented a concert version of The Tender Land at the Barbican.

 Northwestern University produced the opera at Cahn Auditorium in Evanston, Illinois on May 18, 19, 20 and 21, 2017.
 The program credited Boosey & Hawkes.
 The program stated that Copland had been in residence at Northwestern from February 17 to March 2, 1958 giving "lectures on music and composing".
 There had been a production conducted by Copland with the Northwestern University Music School on February 28, 1958, also at Cahn Auditorium.

+West Chester University produced the opera in spring 2019, using the full orchestra arrangement instead of the 13-piece variant, with credits to conductor Joseph Caminiti and director Elizabeth Manus.